hopefulPanda88/streamLitAPP_LlamaIndex_MLX/README.md

 The models(both llm and embedding model) can be define in the [config file](./config/model.yaml).
 Follow the format,
 but some code for dealing with model hyper parameters is still to be added.
-The model path can be both from Huggingface repo and your local location.
+The model path can be either from Huggingface repo or your local location.

 ### [Trubrics]( https://trubrics.streamlit.app/)
 ![feedback](feedback.png)